The Development Tools, the Learning Approach and the App Idea

-First, you need a Mac.
-It's the basic requirement for iOS development.
-To develop an iPhone (or iPad) app, you need to get a Mac with an Intel-based processor running on Mac OS X version 10.10 (or later).
+Having a Mac is the basic requirement for iOS development.
+To develop an iPhone (or iPad) app, you need to get a Mac with an Intel-based processor running on Mac OS X version 10.12 (or later).
 If you now own a PC, the cheapest option is to purchase the Mac Mini.
 As of this writing, the retail price of the entry model is US$499.
-You can hook it up with the monitor of your PC.
+You can hook it up to the monitor of your PC.
 The basic model of Mac mini comes with a 1.4GHz dual-core Intel Core i5 processor and 4GB memory.
 It should be good enough to run the iOS development tools smoothly.
 Of course, if you have a bigger budget, get the higher model or an iMac with better processing power.

 You will need an Apple ID to download Xcode, access iOS SDK documentation, and other technical resources.
 Most importantly, it will allow you to deploy your app to a real iPhone/iPad for testing.